roeyhappy/AIoT-workshop/Lab1-Edge Face Detection/01-Introduction-Case-Study.md

 Workshop Case Study
 ---
-Every team have been assigned a set of hardware, including a raspberry pi 4, a usb camera, a led light and a micro usb cable.
+Every team have been assigned a set of hardware, including a 4G Wi-Fi, a raspberry pi 4, a usb camera, a led light and a micro usb cable.

-Step 1 Onboarding your Raspberry Pi
+Step 1 Using your your Raspberry Pi
 ---

+Connecting your raspberry pi 4 to 4G Wi-Fi
+Click on the wireless network icon in the top right-hand corner of the screen, and select your network from the drop-down menu.

+Type in the password for your wireless network, then click OK.
+Type in password

+Once your Pi is connected to the internet, you will see a wireless LAN symbol instead of the red crosses. wifi

+Test your connection by clicking on the web browser icon and searching the web for raspberry pi.